The Time Value Of Our Home

 All of these problems I’ve described can severely influence our asking price to fall even further, even below the buyer activity, to necessitate a sale!

-One should also be aware that a price reduction compounded by continued stagnation on the market, as well as continued buyer rejections, only serves to strengthen the buyers’ bargaining position - opening up the opportunity for buyers to be able to make weak or less competitive offers, or to negotiate the price down, to even below the reduced asking price, assuming the buyers are prepared to make an offer at all - hence why time is an ally of the buyer and an enemy of the seller!
+One should also be aware that continued buyer rejections compounded by continued stagnation on the market, as well as compounded by a price reduction (especially successive price reductions), only serves to strengthen or empower the buyers’ bargaining position - opening up the opportunity for buyers to be able to make weak or less competitive offers, or to negotiate the price down, to even below the reduced asking price, assuming the buyers are prepared to make an offer at all - hence why time is an ally of the buyer and an enemy of the seller!

-It’s quite possible that a price reduction sends a signal to the buyers that the seller is very likely motivated to sell and could possibly accept a lower figure than the reduced price.
-And so, overly ambitious pricing with a built-in anticipation of effecting a price reduction or taking a lower offer, will only serve to hand the buyers a ‘free card’ to negotiate the seller down to a lower figure than the reduced price with a decent chance of succeeding!
+It’s quite possible that a price reduction sends a signal to the buyers that the seller is highly motivated to sell and could therefore possibly accept a lower figure than the reduced price.
+And so, an overly ambitious price with a built-in anticipation of effecting a price reduction or taking a lower offer, will only serve to hand the buyers a ‘licence’ to negotiate the seller down to a lower figure than the reduced price with a decent chance of succeeding!

 What do other property professionals say about correct pricing versus overly ambitious pricing?